Critical Pricing Concepts and Strategies All Pricing Experts Should Know 👨💼

-This is the definitive guide for every pricing professional.
-The second edition has updated powerful new strategies and tactics – providing you with the resources to protect your margins and procure that deal.
+This is a complete guide and a must-have for every pricing professional, even customer-facing professionals, and also any executive that wants to understand value-based pricing.
+The second edition has updated powerful new strategies and tactics – providing you with the resources to protect your profits and procure that deal.

-The eight strategies for all types of pricing negotiations are the tools which equip you to know your buyer, establish your foundation of value, allow you to avoid discounting and to develop “give-get” options, including value-added services.
+The eight strategies (for all kinds of pricing negotiations) defined in the book are the tools that help you to know your buyer, build your foundation of value, enable you to avoid discounting and create “give-get” options, and also value-added services.

-Dr Reed K. Holden is the CEO/Founder of Holden Advisors.
-Thus, he’s a world-renown pricing expert who helps clients build “bang-on” strategies to drive price leadership, selling backbone and profitable growth.
+Dr Reed K. Holden is the CEO and also the Founder of Holden Advisors.
+He’s a world-renown pricing expert that guides clients to develop “bang-on” strategies to drive profitable growth, price leadership, and selling backbone.

 by Hermann Simon

-The book describes pricing as a ‘cocktail’ – and explains all the tools essential for success – the psychology, economics, strategies and incentives.
+The book defines pricing as a ‘cocktail’.
+Also, it discusses all the vital tools for success such as economics, psychology, strategies and incentives.

-The author describes some personal experiences learned about value, how people perceive it, and how people profit from it.
-Thus, in the hype, it says “You will never look at pricing the same way again”.
+The author talks about some personal experiences he learned about value, people’s perception, and how people gain from it.
+As people say about it, “You will never look at pricing the same way again”.

 by Peter Hill

-The most important factor that affects profitability is correct pricing.
-Thus, this book teaches you to ‘stand firm’ in the face of pressure.
+The most important factor that impacts a business’ profitability is correct pricing.
+Thus, this book teaches you to stand firm in the face of pressure.
 Don’t let excessive discounts be the first move in order to compete.
-Above all, this is a very readable, practical guide and uses real-life examples.
+Additionally, this book is easy to read and serves as a practical guide and uses real-life examples.

-What are the different pricing strategies explained here and it will make a huge difference to your bottom line, delivering great business growth.
+If you utilise the strategies provided in the book, it would make a big difference to your bottom line, providing strong business growth.

-Peter Hill is a Partner in Mark Holt & Co Chartered Accountants and Healium LLP.
-He’s worked on projects in hundreds of businesses and in all of them.
+Peter Hill is a partner in Mark Holt & Co Chartered Accountants and Healium LLP.
+He is an expert in his field.
+He worked in hundreds of companies, wherein price was the key factor to the success (or failure) of the business in all of them.

 by Ernst-Jan Bouter

-This book outlines what is needed for pricing strategies and tactics.
+This book outlines the requirements for pricing strategies and tactics.
 Also, it gives insights on what a pricing organisation should be, in a precise manner.

-There are understandable instructions on how to set optimum selling prices and high-quality pricing function.
+There are understandable instructions on setting optimum selling prices and high-quality pricing function.

 The real-life companies’ business models include Google, Apple, BMW and LinkedIn.
-Therefore, it’s an inspiring book and clears the vagueness on pricing function.
+Therefore, it’s an inspiring book and clears the vagueness of the pricing function.

-Ernst-Jan Bouter is a price management expert who works for both start-ups and multinationals.
-He specialises in organising companies to achieve enhancements in their pricing capability.
+Ernst-Jan Bouter works for both start-ups and multinationals and is a price management genius.
+In addition, he specialises in organising companies to attain lasting enhancements in their pricing capability.

 by Leigh Caldwell